 On the shortcomings of CVS as a versioning system.
-As CVS lacks support for true file renaming or moving, this information not recoverable without time consuming calculations.
-In order to move a file, it must be removed and added under another name, thus our approach identifies the author doing the renaming as the new owner of the file, where in truth he did only rename it.
-Therefore renaming directories impacts the computation of code ownership in a way not desired.
+As CVS lacks support for true file renaming or moving, this information is not recoverable without time consuming calculations.
+To move a file, one must remove it and add it later under another name.
+Our approach identifies the author doing the renaming as the new owner of the file, where in truth she only did rename it.
+For that reason, renaming directories impacts the computation of code ownership in a way not desired.